sictweb/bti425-2020/graded-work/assign2.md

 The contents of `App.js` from the repo will *replace* the generated code in `App.js` in the new app.

-Similarly, the contents of `index.css` will *replace* the generated code in index.css.
+Similarly, the contents of `index.css` from the repo will *replace* the generated code in `index.css` in the new app.

 After you save your work and restart the app (in your terminal window), the initial view will look similar to the following: